Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 === MSG91 Integration ===

 This plugin uses the MSG91 SMS and WhatsApp gateway (https://msg91.com) to send and verify OTPs, and also to send order-related notifications.
 You must have a valid MSG91 account and approved SMS/WhatsApp templates.
+You can [sign up here](https://msg91.com/signup?utm_source=happycoders)

 Visit [MSG91's Terms of Service](https://msg91.com/legal/terms) and [Privacy Policy](https://msg91.com/legal/privacy) for more details about how they handle data